armory/docs/content/en/cd-as-a-service/tasks/tenants/add-tenants.md

 ## Create tenants

 Every organization has a `main` tenant.
 You can create one or more additional tenants using a YAML file and the CLI.
-You YAML file should have the following structure:
+Your YAML file should have the following structure:

 {{< prism lang="yaml" line-numbers="true" line="" >}}
 tenants: